drweby/fb-social-reader/readme.txt

 6. User can delete reads they don't want shared

 == Changelog ==

+= 1.6.0.4 =
+Now loading jQuery and JSON2 from a CDN, also fixed caching syntax errors which resulted in the widgets not loading

 = 1.6.0.3 =
 Fixed a bug where the /cache file didn't exist, breaking the plugin